mw-orcl/Move_Improve/lab200/content.md

 ​	14.
 Keep the Boot Volume settings as is, with boxes unchecked

 ​	15.
-Choose the SSH public key provided by the instructor or create your own with PuttyGen or equivalent
+Choose the SSH public key provided by the instructor or use your own

 ​	16.
 Create your Instance